sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_CylindricalProjection.txt

 Debug Pattern: A procedurally generated grid pattern to give quick feedback for UV Size and Projection Alignment Texture Map: The Map you want to project
 Rotate Map: Rotates the Map before projecting it
+Slide: 	    Slides the texture along Z (Length) of cylinder

 -- CYLINDER DIMENSION --